stated-tech/Grants-Program/applications/root.md

 ## Development Status :open_book:

 We imagined to develop preferundum on-chain with a “console like” front end using graphQL.
-You will be able to call current preferundum, to list all preferundums., to make your own one, to add possibilities to those in progress and of course to vote.
+You will be able to call current preferundum, to list all preferundums, to make your own one, to add possibilities to those in progress and of course to vote.
+Everything will be able with your identity that you will get from kilt when you join the proxy.

 This “console” will be based on two pallets that we have currently began to work on.